 - I love emails that really POP!
-Having something interactive engages me more and hold my attention.
+Having something interactive engages me more and holds my attention.

-Using personalization tokens is another easy way to sneak in some personalization to your emails in general.
-If you pair this with interactivity, you will find it creates a more one-to-one feel for the recipient.
+Using personalization tokens is another easy way to sneak in some personalization to your emails, in general.
+If you pair this with interactivity, you’ll find it creates a more one-to-one feel for the recipient.
 This is because they have to participate in your offer.

-For years, marketers have known that images, GIFs and video improve email KPIs.
-Not only do these visual elements drive more conversions, but the also ensure more of your marketing message is retained by your target audience.
+For years, marketers have known that images, GIFs, and video improve email KPIs.
+Not only do these visual elements drive more conversions, but they also ensure more of your marketing message is retained by your target audience.

-In fact, when people simply hear information they retain about 10% of what they learned 3 days later.
-However, pair a relevant image with that information and customers remember 65% of the same information three days out!
-If images and video are so effective in driving conversions and creating brand stickiness, how does interactive content stack up?
+In fact, when people simply hear information, they retain about 10% of what they learned three days later.
+However, pair a relevant image with that information and customers remember 65% of the same information three days out.
+If images and video are so effective in driving conversions and creating brand memorability, how does interactive content stack up?

 When survey participants were shown two different emails and asked which one they were more likely to engage with, interactive content beat out static content by a landslide.
 Only 18% of survey respondents preferred traditional static email campaigns, while a whopping 82% were more likely to respond to the interactive message.

-We feel strongly that Interactive content will continue to grow in 2018, as consumers come to expect even more entertainment, personalization, and engagement from brands.
-Not only do potential customers overwhelmingly prefer interactivity in their email, it makes them more likely to read, remember, share, and convert.
+We feel strongly that Interactive content will continue to grow, as consumers come to expect even more entertainment, personalization, and engagement from brands.
+Not only do potential customers overwhelmingly prefer interactivity in their email, but it also makes them more likely to read, remember, share, and convert.
 These trends in email are only going to grow as companies shift away from mass marketing to something more personalized and engaging.